-Here we combined fMRI, EEG, and pupillometry in awake and naturally sleeped pigeons to probe brain mechanisms underlying REM and NREM sleeps.
+Here we combined fMRI and pupillometry in awake and naturally sleeping pigeons to examine state dependent changes in brain activation and ventricular CSF flow.
+Although we had initially planned to examine only the former, as we were collecting our data, Fultz and colleagues9 reported that ventricular CSF flow can be visualized using fMRI.
+Consequently, our focus shifted to also examine state-specific changes in the CSF signal.
 We show that brain regions involved in processing the visual world during wakefulness are activated during avian REM sleep.
 We further demonstrate that, as in mammals, ventricular CSF flow is greater during NREM sleep when compared to wakefulness.
 And, importantly, we show that REM sleep is coupled to a sharp drop in CSF flow throughout the ventricular system.
 Consequently, our findings suggest that a trade-off exists between functions performed by wide-spread brain activation during REM sleep and waste clearance during NREM sleep.
-Alternatively, we propose that despite impeding the flow of CSF into the ventricular system, the influx of blood into the brain during REM sleep might play an unexpected, complimentary role in moving fluids through the brain.
+Alternatively, we propose that despite impeding the flow of CSF in the ventricular system, the influx of blood into the brain during REM sleep might play an unexpected, complimentary role in moving fluids through the brain.